 Individuals with victimization history or perpetrating histories are provided counseling onsite by Mental Health staff or through the local rape crisis agency if requested.
 Agency policy requires all residents to be under the direct supervision of staff when out of their bedrooms.
-This allows for staff to easily identify changes in behaviors or routines, individuals who may be isolating, and individuals who may be grooming or showing aggression.
+Staff can identify changes in behaviors or routines, individuals who may be isolating, and individuals who may be grooming or showing aggression.
 The Shift Supervisor described to me how each individual is screened before assigning a room or putting them in a particular group or seat assignment.
-At Edgecombe YDC, youth go to school with the same youth that they would do other programming or recreation with.
-Staff and residents confirmed that juveniles are always supervised PREA Compliance Manager confirms that staff is provided enough information to ensure the client a kept safe.
-The Auditor was able to observe staff interactions with the juveniles on the floor.
-Staff was seen communicating with residents directly and keeping the population in front of them to ensure good visual supervision.
-The out-of-room area on housing units is wide open which allows staff to see clearly across the unit without obstructions.
-There is staff offices on the units that allow other staff present on the shift to see and hear residents and staff interaction and to provide support when needed.
-There are also large windows from the main hallway that allow Supervisors and other staff walking by to see into the unit if a situation is going on.
-The facility does not use isolation as a way of protecting a victim from an aggressor.
+At CYDC, youth go to school with the same youth that they would do other programming or recreation with.
+Staff and residents confirmed that juveniles are always supervised.
+The PREA Compliance Manager confirms that staff is provided enough information to keep the client safe.
+The Auditor was able to observe staff interactions with the juveniles on the floor and in the recreation area.
+Staff communicated with residents directly and kept the population in front of them to ensure good visual supervision.
+The out-of-room area is wide open, which allows staff to see clearly across the unit without obstructions.

-Indicator (b) Edgecombe Youth Development Center has not isolated any residents in the past 3 years to keep them safe from sexual assault.
-The Edgecombe YDC was not designed with disciplinary holding units or special management units.
-The facility uses an extra observation status to support juveniles after aggressive acts transition back to normal interactions with peers.
+Indicator (b) Cabarrus Youth Development Center has not isolated any residents in the past 3 years to keep them safe from sexual assault.
+The CYDC was not designed with disciplinary holding units or special management units.
 NCDPS policy does not prohibit resident isolation but states it should only be used as a last resort to maintain safety.
 Policy states, "Residents may be isolated from others only as a last resort when less restrictive measures are inadequate to keep them and other residents safe, and then only when alternative means of keeping residents safe cannot be arranged.
 Any resident isolated for the purpose of sexual abuse prevention will receive daily visits from medical or mental health staff, have access to required educational programming, and have access to other programs to the extent possible."
-The facility Director confirmed that they would not use isolation of an individual to protect from potential sexual assault.
-It would be more likely that the potential aggressor would be removed to this area or if needed the regional management team would discuss the possibility of moving a resident to alleviate the situation.
+The Facility Director confirmed that they would not use isolation to protect an individual from potential sexual assault but instead deal with the aggressor.
+It would be more likely a potential aggressor would be removed to another unit or if needed the regional management team would discuss the possibility of moving a resident to alleviate the situation.
 Staff and administration support there are no instances where juveniles were isolated to keep them safe from the sexual advances of others.